Departing from Linlithgow (midway between Edinburgh and Glasgow)

 Cranesmuir Church used in the Witch Trials (filming location) – this beautiful church has medieval origins and was used as the location for Cranesmuir Church.
 This hosted the infamous scenes of Claire and Geillis’s witch trial, where you can stand in the very same pulpit.

-At the end of the touring day, we will drop you off at the same location your tour began, just 14 miles from Edinburgh Airport at approximately 5.00pm.
+At the end of the touring day, we will drop you off at the same location your tour began, at Linlithgow, providing you with easy rail access to both Glasgow and Edinburgh.

 Your Private Outlander Tour includes:

-- Transport and Tour Guiding to all the above Outlander locations in a very comfortable bus.
+- Transport to all the above Outlander locations in a comfortable and properly insured touring vehicle.

-- Collection from your hotel or B&B each morning, and drop off at approximately 6.00pm after your day’s touring.
+- Collection from your hotel each morning, and return there in the evening.

 - If you wish to experience Past Life Regression, this is included and we will provide a safe environment for your session to take place.